MarcoPelazza/ACTAM_project_Thrillizy/README.md

 ## How Can I Use It?

-The graphic interface allows you to insert notes inside a sequence that will be displayed and played at will.
+The graphic interface allows you to insert notes on the staff, giving you the possibility of choosing whether the note is altered or not and then the relative flute position will appear on the display.
+Moreover, it's also possible to verify if the note played by the flutist is correct or not, through a tuner connected to the microphone.
 Here is a quick video tutorial:

 <video src="./Video_demo.mp4" controls title="Title"></video